WJDigby/catscan/README.md

 * -u / --user-agent - Set a user agent.
 The default is "Mozilla/5.0 (Windows NT 6.1; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/40.0.2214.85 Safari/537.36"
 * -r / --no-redirect - Do **not** follow redirects.
 By default, Catscan follows redirects and indicates in the resulting output whether a redirect was followed.
 * -k / --validate - Validate certificates.
 Generally not recommended, especially for internal environments with lots of self-signed certificates.

+Use of the HTML report should be intuitive.
+As noted, the report presents three tables:
+* All hosts by IP/URL
+* Unique hosts by title
+* Unique hosts by content (unique content is determined by MD5 hashing the page response)

+Note that clicking any table element in the second or third table populates the search bar of the first table.
+So, if you want a quick link to a site with unique content, click its title or hash in the bottom table to search for that host in the first table.